 I was the design director at a Seattle ad agency where we served clients like the Seattle Aquarium, Seattle Art Museum and the Museum of History and Industry.

 After an artist residency at my alma mater—Savannah College of Art and Design—I launched my jewelry brand, Bold Standard.
-Now, as an independent designer, I work out my studio in Raleigh, NC.
+Now, as an independent designer, I work out my studio near Raleigh, NC.

 Art, Science, History?